Copyright © 2006 - Sébastien Aperghis-Tramoni

 Jesse present Jifty, the "only web application framework that JFDI and

 comes with a pony."
-Everything works by using the jifty
+Everything works by using the jifty command, and

 Jesse shows the different steps for creating a small blog, including the

-way to censor it using Regexp::Common::profanity_us
+way to censor it using Regexp::Common::profanity_us.
+The interface

 even works in Lynx!
 He then presents the inners of a Jifty application:

-, the ORM part that hides all the database management and
+Jifty::DBI, the ORM part that hides all the database management and

-even provides a tool for upgrading the database, Jifty::Dispatcher
+even provides a tool for upgrading the database, Jifty::Dispatcher,

-the kernel written by Audrey Tang, Jifty::Continuations
+the kernel written by Audrey Tang, Jifty::Continuations, which

 promises to ease the development of web apps.

-"The web is built on GOTO
+"The web is built on GOTO.
+I prefer GOSUB".

 Jifty's views are currently built on Mason, but Jesse promises upcoming